mid2SUPAERO/HOW_TO_START_RESEARCHPROJECT/README.md

 # How to start a research project

-This work is the deposit for 2019'students
+This page is for the 2019'students
 <div style="text-align:center"><img src ="https://github.com/mid2SUPAERO/test/blob/master/Team2.jpg" width="90%"/></div>

 Create your repository (test here)